kubocker/uno-chan-demo-site/packages/uno-chan/README.md

 # uno-chan

-`uno-chan` is an UnoCSS preset that provides custom utility classes and animations.
+`uno-chan` is an UnoCSS preset that provides custom utility classes and a rich set of animations.

 ## Installation